cporterbellarmine/SeniorCapstone2024/README.md

 # Word Search Generator
 ## Senior Capstone 2024
 #### Author: Christina Porter, Computer Science, Class of 2024
-*version 0.3.1*
+*version 0.4.0*

 ## Introduction
 ---
 This project is designed for a Senior Capstone at Bellarmine University in Louisville, KY.
 The intention is to create a progressive word search generator using a Javascript and React front-end.
-After main components are added, the project will be hosted on a cloud-based service such as AWS or Azure.
+After main components are added, the project will be hosted on Vercel, a cloud-based service.
 The steps for implementing are below.

-- [x] Create and Style UI.
-Styling will continue as the project progresses.
-- [x] Establish database and create initial entries.
-- [x] Connect database to front-end.
-- [x] Add default entries to database.
+- [ ] Display answer key on Puzzle Generator page upon generation of a puzzle.
+- [ ] Create PDF generator that allows users to display and print puzzle and answer key via PDF.
-- [x] Add logic to preview puzzle topics and associated words from database.
+- [ ] Add additional topics to database.
+- [ ] Implement authentication.
 - [ ] Add logic to allow users to create their own topics to write to the database.
-- [ ] Add logic to actually generate the puzzle.
-- [x] Create cloud connection for front-end and back-end.

 #### Release Notes
+*Previous Version Release:* 0.4.0
+- Completed logic for puzzle generation.
+- Puzzle, puzzle title, and words in puzzle can be viewed on the Puzzle Generator Page.

-*Current Version Release:* 0.3.1
+*Previous Version Release:* 0.3.1
 - Styled xs (mobile) and md (desktop) breakpoints for site.
 - Connected DB to MongoDB
 - Utilized Express and Axios to complete database communication